AlexJReid/blog/content/posts/xllify/index.md

 <li>Develop, unit test and profile outside of Excel
 <li>Developers do not need Windows
 <li>Leverage existing Lua and C code
-<li>Luau sandbox for security and stability
+<li>Luau's sandbox for security and stability
 </ul>
 </div>